droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 * If the square previously contained a wall segment but is now empty, that square gains the effects of a *spike growth* spell.
 * If the square previously contained a wall segment and currently has the effects of a *spike growth* spell, the _spike growth_ effect is replaced by a wall segment with 5 hit points.

-A player can persuade Muriel to cease attacking Ludmilla with a DC 20 Charisma (Persuasion) check, with advantage if the player invokes Elric's memory and urges Muriel against seeking revenge.
+A player can persuade Muriel to cease attacking Ludmilla with a DC 20 Diplomacy check, with advantage if the player invokes Elric's memory and urges Muriel against seeking revenge.
 (The check succeeds automatically if Muriel and the player have previously bonded over their experience with loss.)
 This check doesn't require an action.
 ## J5f.
 Stopping the Ritual
 The thirteen **druid naturalists** within the wall of roots have a speed of 0 for the duration of the ritual, their legs and feet bound by the roots of the Gulthias tree, which connect them to the statue at the center of the circle.